arcus/education_modules/git_creation_and_tracking/git_creation_and_tracking.md

 ### Keeping track of your changes

-Now that Git is keeping track of the file `mars.txt` we can keep a record of the changes we make to the file.
+Now that Git is keeping track of the file `mars.txt`, we can keep a record of the changes we make to the file.

 Each update to `mars.txt` will use that same `add` and `commit` pair of commands.